minnojs/minno-quest/src/0.1/sequencer/mixer.md

 #### Real time (remix)
 [remix]: #real-time-remix

-By default each mixer is evaluated only once.
-This usually should not affect you at all.
+By default each mixer is processed only once, when it is first encountered during the sequence.
+There are only two conditions for when this is relevant.
-It becomes relevant on two conditions, one is if your task allows moving back to previous elements; in that case the mixer will keep the mixer elements as they where previously evaluated.
+The first is when your task allows moving back to previous elements; in that case the mixer will keep the mixer elements as they where previously evaluated.
 The second condition is when you have a branch that you want to react to live changes (at this time this is relevant only for piQuest answers).

 If you want a mixer to react to changes in the environment you need to set `remix=true`.